aaronparker/aaronparker.github.io/_drafts/enable-appv-uev-windows-104366-revision-v1-Enabling-App-V-038-UE-V-in-Windows-10-Enterprise-14316.md

 In going through this exercise, there are two things that stand out:

   * <del>The Enable and Disable cmdlets should return a True or False if the command was successful or not.
 This is expected to be fixed before release</del>.
-[24th April 2016 &#8211; build 14328 has updated the cmdlets to return a status]
+[24th April 2016 - build 14328 has updated the cmdlets to return a status]
-  * I would like to see the App-V and UE-V clients enable and disabled as Windows Features (to enable/disable via DISM or &#8216;Programs and Features&#8217;), rather than just be in-box disabled.
-I&#8217;m not confident that this approach will change.
+  * I would like to see the App-V and UE-V clients enable and disabled as Windows Features (to enable/disable via DISM or &#8216;Programs and Features'), rather than just be in-box disabled.
+I'm not confident that this approach will change.

 If you are a Windows Insider, I would recommend testing the App-V and UE-V functionality delivered as a part of this build.
 In addition, if you encounter challenges or bug, be sure to log them on [Connect](http://connect.microsoft.com).